I'm in Love (Evelyn King song)

-"I'm in Love" is a 1981 single by singer Evelyn King.
+"I'm in Love" is a 1981 single by American singer Evelyn King.
 The single was a hit on three different music charts in the United States, hitting number one on both the soul and dance charts and number 40 on the Billboard Hot 100.
 It was the first of two chart entries by King to reach number one on both the soul and dance charts.